 Our exhibitions policy reflects the continuously changing world around us.
-Each WAVE venue has its own specialisms, but across the city we aim to deliver a varied programme of inspiring exhibitions with themes that are relevant to our broad audiences, and also offer new perspectives and experiences.
+Each venue has its own specialisms, but across the city we aim to deliver a varied programme of inspiring exhibitions with themes that are relevant to our broad audiences, and also offer new perspectives and experiences.
 We work with a wide range of local and national organisations, and people, to develop exhibitions that use great art and design, and the historic record, to address a range of topics and issues including historical, local, social, and political subjects.

 Q: Do you exhibit work by local artists?

 Yes, our gallery hire spaces at Wolverhampton Art Gallery and Bilston Craft Gallery are specifically focused as a showcase for local artists and groups.